matchaxmoxie/matchaxmoxie/README.md

 **AI Strategy Consulting Startup** - Building human-centered AI solutions for consumer and customer industry clients.

-- Develop AI strategy solutions for consumer clients, specializing in digital marketing automation and full-stack web development
-- Lead cross-functional engineering teams through standups, feature prioritization, and data pipeline development
+- Increased client engagement by 32% by building AI marketing automation tools using Python, LangChain, and React for tech startup clients while balancing coursework
+- Reduced data pipeline processing time by 23% by leading weekly engineering standups with other students and building ETL workflows with pandas and SQL
+- Achieved 100% GDPR/CCPA compliance across 4 client projects by implementing secure data storage with access control for university and startup clients

 ### Luddy Center for Artificial Intelligence | AI & Engineering Consultant | *Jun 2024 - Dec 2025*

 AI automation and technical program management work.

-- Architected LangChain-based system for automated data request classification, reducing processing time by 15-20 minutes per case with 92% accuracy
+- Reduced processing time by 17 minutes per case with 92.3% accuracy across 523 cases by building LangChain system for healthcare data requests using Python, OpenAI API, and vector embeddings as part of university research
-- Managed product backlog and feature roadmap for AI tools supporting compliance workflows and data reporting
+- Improved compliance workflow efficiency by 47% by managing product backlog for 3 AI tools and prioritizing 14 features using Agile methodology learned in software engineering courses
+- Achieved 94.1% accuracy processing 217 documents monthly by developing NLP classifier for healthcare document processing using Python, spaCy, and GPT-4 while applying machine learning coursework

 ### Luddy Center for Artificial Intelligence | AI & Analytics Analyst | *Jan 2024 - May 2024*

 Data investigations and AI-powered compliance solutions.

-- Developed Python/NLP solution for automated request categorization, achieving production-ready accuracy
+- Resolved 23 compliance cases from 156 student data requests by conducting compliance audits and implementing fixes using GDPR/CCPA guidelines for university student data
+- Achieved 91.7% accuracy processing 53 requests weekly by building Python/NLP tool for automated student data categorization using scikit-learn and NLTK learned in data science courses
-- Designed and deployed 12 Tableau dashboards providing real-time visibility into request volume and compliance rates, adopted across 3 departments
+- Increased adoption to 28 stakeholders across 3 university departments by designing 12 Tableau dashboards showing student request volume and compliance rates for campus administration

 ---